mmh52/Forecast-Solar-Energy/README.md

 ## Project Overview

-- **Dataset:** In this project, we use a dataset from Lowery Power Station covering the period June 2008 to December 2013.
+- **Dataset:** In this project, we use a dataset from Lowery Power Station, Denver, Colorado, covering the period from June 2008 to December 2013.
 This dataset contains Direct Normal irradiance, Globa Horizontal, and other features of Solar Energy.

 - **Preprocess Data:** This dataset contains minute data of direct normal irradiance and has some anomalies.
 We fixed those anomalies, filled in missing values, and converted it to an hourly dataset.

 - **Models:** To forecast Direct Normal Irradiance, we used time series forecasting models

-     - Exponential Smoothing
+     - Tripple Exponential Smoothing: The univariate exponential smoothing model uses the rolling average technique, in which the weights of previous time stamps decrease               exponentially.
+In this project, we used an additive version of triple exponential smoothing that can capture the seasonality of time series.

      - ARIMA